polterguy/lizzie/docs/introduction.md

 }
 ```

-In the above program it will take 5 seconds before our `all` invocation is
+In the above program it will take 5 seconds before our `all` invocation starts
-finished evaluating, because each of our `expensive` functions will take 1
+evaluating, because each of our `expensive` functions will take 1
 second to evaluate, and all of our invocations are evaluated before we invoke
 our `all` function.
 If we change its Lizzie code to the following, it will
-only require 1 second, because only the first argument needs to be evaluated,
+only require 1 second, and not throw an exception, because only the first
-before we know that `all` will for a fact evaluate to null.
+argument needs to be evaluated, before we know that `all` will for a fact
+evaluate to null.

 ```javascript
 if(all(@expensive(), @expensive(), @expensive(), @expensive(), @expensive(5)), {